taananas/FITZ-APP/README.md

 # FITZ

 #### An app for creating sporting challenges, tracking their progress and execution.
-Contains a premium subscription with the ability to unlock all content, create customised exercises and more customisation There is support for widgets
+Contains a premium subscription with the ability to unlock all content, create customised exercises and more customisation.
+There is support for widgets.

 ## Includes ( ALL SWIFTUI )